0dataloss/Rackspace-Playbooks/DEBIAN_DEPLOYER_LAMP_LB_MEMCACHE/README.md

     - A Public to S-net Cloud Load Balancer
     - A number of Web servers, assign them to the web group and connect them to the Cloud Load Balancer previously created
     - 1 Memcache server and assign it to the memcache group
+    - 1 Deployer server used as a repository to distribute code to the web nodes
     - Additionally, if the webserver's number will change in time, the Playbook is able to adjust the CLB settings in realtime (delete or add nodes)

 - SW_config.yaml